mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]autosave**

 	When enabled, automatically creates a save state file when exiting MAME and automatically attempts to reload it when later starting MAME with the same game.
-This only works for games that have explicitly enabled save state support in their driver.
+This only works for systems that have explicitly enabled save state support in their driver.
 The default is OFF (-noautosave).

 .. _mame-commandline-playback:

 **-playback** / **-pb** *<filename>*

 	Specifies a file from which to play back a series of game inputs.
-Thisfeature does not work reliably for all games, but can be used to watch a previously recorded game session from start to finish.
+This feature does not work reliably for all systems, but can be used to watch a previously recorded game session from start to finish.
 In order to make things consistent, you should only record and playback with all configuration (.cfg), NVRAM (.nv), and memory card files deleted.
 The default is NULL (no playback).

 .. _mame-commandline-exitafterplayback: